JuliaPluto/HypertextLiteral.jl/README.md

 * To be helpful, HTML tags and attributes may be recognized.
 Special behavior may be provided to attributes such as `"style"` (CSS), `"class"` and, eventually, `"script"`.
-What about CSS units?

-* Full coverage of HTML is ideal.
-However, during early versions there may be poor coverage of `script`, CDATA, COMMENTS, etc.
+* Full coverage of HTML syntax is ideal, but unnecessary.

 [nt]: https://github.com/rbt-lang/NarrativeTest.jl
 [htl]: https://github.com/observablehq/htl